Actonel: 7 things you should know

 - Avoid eating, drinking (other than water), or taking other medications for 30 minutes after taking Actonel.

 - You may need to take supplementary calcium or vitamin D if your dietary intake is inadequate.
 Your doctor will advise you about this.
-If you are taking supplemental calcium, iron, magnesium, or antacids, take them at a different time of day to Actonel (for example at lunchtime), as they may interfere with the absorption of Actonel.
-Note that mineral water may contain a higher concentration of calcium than tap or bottled water, and you should only drink if your doctor has confirmed it is compatible with Actonel.
+If you are taking supplemental calcium, iron, magnesium, or antacids, take them at a different time of day to Actonel (for example at lunchtime), because they may interfere with the absorption of Actonel.
+Note that mineral water may contain a higher concentration of calcium than tap or bottled water, and you should only drink it if your doctor has confirmed it is compatible with Actonel.

 - Talk to both your dentist and doctor if you require dental surgery or a tooth extraction and you have been on Actonel long-term.
 Your doctor may advise discontinuation of Actonel.

 - Tell your doctor if you experience any thigh or groin pain, muscle cramps or twitches, severe or debilitating muscle pain, eye inflammation, or any other adverse effects of concern while you are taking Actonel.